benchristelcom/benchristelcom.github.io/src/portal.md

 ul > li {
   list-style-type: none;
   text-indent: -1em;
 }

+/* this file uses asides to tag items with search keywords */ aside {
+  font-size: 0;
+}

 /* ensure scrollbar tracks are displayed even if the page content